NikitaCartes/DimensionalTracker/README.md

 Compatible with VT AFK Display and [Sessility](https://modrinth.com/mod/sessility) Mod.

 Green = Overworld
-Red = Nether
+Red = The Nether
-Purple = End
+Purple = The End

 This mod utilizes vanilla scoreboard teams to color nicknames.

-To opt-out of detection you can join any other team.
+## Customization
+If you don't want to be detected, simply join a different team.
+You can modify your team's color, add a prefix or suffix using the standard Minecraft [`/team` command](https://minecraft.wiki/w/Commands/team).
+To add support for non-vanilla dimensions, create a team named `dimTracker.<dimension_name>`.

 ## [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/dimensional-tracker), [Modrinth](https://modrinth.com/mod/dimensionaltracker)